sayaneshome/Code_Portfolio_sayaneshome1/README.md

 Code Portfolio

-This repository highlights some of my example works in **AI/ML, Bioinformatics, and Computational Biology** through practical code examples.
-The projects cover **data analysis, web generative AI, predictive modeling, omics analysis, and structural bioinformatics**, reflecting my research contributions and technical expertise.
+This repository highlights some of my example works in **Bioinformatics, Data Science, AI/ML, and Computational Biology** through practical code examples.
+The projects cover some example code snippets, reflecting my research contributions and technical expertise.

 ---

 👩‍💻 About Me
-Sayane Shome – Computational researcher passionate about AI in healthcare and life sciences.
+Sayane Shome – Computational researcher passionate about healthcare and life sciences.

 Website: www.sayaneshome1.com